How to Determine if You Have Minimum Essential Coverage (MEC)

 Beginning in 2019, you no longer will be assessed a penalty if you don't have minimum essential coverage (MEC).
 Until then, certain individuals and families can qualify for an exemption, which avoids the penalty.
 If you qualify for an exemption, you can have non-MEC coverage—or no coverage at all.
 Among the situations that could get you an exemption:

-- Your income is so low that you aren't required to file a tax return
+- your income is so low that you aren't required to file a tax return

-- You can't find insurance that's cheaper than 8% of your income
+- you can't find insurance that's cheaper than 8% of your income

-- You're a member of a religious group that objects to all forms of insurance
+- you're a member of a religious group that objects to all forms of insurance

-- You are experiencing a financial hardship that makes it too expensive to get insurance
+- you are experiencing a financial hardship that makes it too expensive to get insurance

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.